kristinemlarson/gnssrefl/docs/use_cases/use_nwot.md

 could track.
 In some cases this meant the low elevation data are not available and that triggers QC restrictions.

-Once you have a json file set up, run <code>gnssir</code> for the years 2009-2015:
+Once you have a strategy set up, run <code>gnssir</code> for the years 2009-2015:

 <code>gnssir nwot 2009 1 -doy_end 366 -year_end 2015 -newarcs T</code>